 You can browse our website without providing personal information

-We do not automatically record personal information and we do not link information that is recorded automatically with personal information about specific individuals.
-We do not attempt to identify users or their browsing activities unless they choose to give us personal information.
+We do not automatically record personal information or automatically link recorded information with personal information about specific individuals.
+We do not attempt to identify you unless you choose to give us personal information.

 We automatically record some non-personal information

-- the type of browser you use
+- the type of website browser you use

 - the type of operating system you use

-- the screen resolution of your PC
+- the screen resolution of your device

 - the date and time you access our site